Conservatory – A Buyer’s Guide

 All spoils are wheelbarrowed to the skip.
 Planks are used for the wheelbarrow run to protect your property.
 The skip is also placed on boards to protect your driveway.
 Removal of spoils and delivery materials can take longer if access is restricted or the skip is situated some distance away.

 Concrete is mixed on site and wheelbarrowed over to be poured into the trench.
-Bearing in mind the trench is approximately 500mm wide and 500mm deep, this equates to 4.5 tons of concrete on this 16m2 base.

 The Wall to Floor Level